 Pines Barrens: Thomas County Georgia Families 1826-1925

-Oglethorpe, County, Georgia Newspaper Clippings Vol XVIII 1896 by Elizabeth Evans Kilbourne
+Athens, Georgia Newspaper Clippings (Southern Banner) Vol. VIII 1852-1854 by Elizabeth Evans Kilbourne

 The Thomas County Public Library is proud of its initiative, in cooperation with The Jack Hadley Black History Museum and the Thomasville Genealogy History and Fine Arts Library, to archive and index a Collection of African-American Obituaries.
 This collection provides individuals with vital connections in genealogical research.
 This is an ongoing project that began in 2009 with over 3,800 obituaries scanned and indexed.
 Anyone wishing to contribute to the collection, please call the Reference Department at (229) 225-5252 ext.
 102 or email us at firstname.lastname@example.org